 Happy New Year everyone!
-We are going to kick off 2017 with a yummy recipe using camel meat.
+We are going to kick off the year with a yummy recipe using camel meat.
 People always ask me, “what does camel taste like?”.
 I can only best describe it as slightly gamey and a cross between beef and lamb.
 Read the rest of this entry

 I have loved to go fishing since childhood, and as I got older I have grown to love it even more.
 There was a time when my father and I would catch fish that we sometimes considered, “a garbage fish” and we would throw them back.
 The fish we threw back would consist of small sharks, Sea Robins, and the fish highlighted in this recipe, skate or stingray.